University of Illinois Graduate College - Aspire Master's Fellowship for Underrepresented Students

 - Aspire Master's Fellowships are intended as campus recruitment fellowships.
 To that end, only those students who are seeking first-time admission to a master's program at UIUC are eligible.

-- Students must be US citizens, nationals, or permanent residents, and they must be members of an ethnic group traditionally underrepresented in higher education.
-Priority will be given to students of African-American, Mexican-American, Puerto Rican, Native American, Native Hawaiian, and Pacific Islander (Guam or American Samoan) descent.
+- Students must be US citizens, nationals, or permanent residents, and they must be members of an ethnic/racial group traditionally underrepresented in higher education.
+Priority will be given to students of African-American, Latinx/Hispanic (note newly expanded category of "Latinx/Hispanic" for the Spring 2023 competition), Native American, Native Hawaiian, and Pacific Islander (Guam or American Samoan) descent.

 - Students in approved cost-recovery or self-supporting programs are not eligible for nomination.
 The list of such programs can be found here.